stevengoulden1/Shillometer/README.md

    ![STRD](./images/STRD_pullback.png)

-This was done in Colab as the Hugging Face library generaly needed to be run on a GPU cluster.
+This was done in Colab as the Hugging Face library generally needed to be run on a GPU cluster.
 This file can be run on a sporadic basis and updated, and then master_sentiment_new.csv is imported back to the main notebook.

 #### EDA

 I first looked at the accuracy of the sentiment scoring across the last 10 comments and then refined for the >5 or <-5 scores.
 I found the accuracy to be somewhat on low conviction/neutral comments, and there were many of these as comment threads would often stray off topic and most comments were somewhat neutral or of low relevance.
-That said, I found the broad scoring approach, particularly for the higher scoring rows to be generally accurate, at least in identifying high convition positive or negative comments.
+That said, I found the broad scoring approach, particularly for the higher scoring rows to be generally accurate, at least in identifying high conviction positive or negative comments.

 At the highest level, number of comments and sentiment over time were largely as expected over the last 2 years, with both picking up meaningfully in 2H23, once the market improved.